nats-io/jetstream-leaf-nodes-demo/README.md

 This repository contains the configuration for the [Persistence at the Edge == JetStream in Leaf Nodes demo](https://www.youtube.com/watch?v=0MkS_S7lyHk) as well as the [script](#video-script-and-commands) it is based on.
 The state is identical to the one the demo started with.

-To set up your `nsc` environment execute the followings commands in base directory:
+To set up your `nsc` environment execute the following commands in the base directory:

 ```txt
 export NKEYS_PATH="`pwd`/keys"